hoyungcher/visual-metaphors/README.md

-# visual-metaphors
+# Explora
-Developing visual metaphors for the representation of uncertain and unknown data
+An Interactive Data Cleaning and Visualisation Tool for Unknown and Uncertain Data